simpeg-research/gwb-dc-inversions/README.md

 preferably through [anaconda](https://www.anaconda.com/download/).
 Please download Python 3.7 or greater.

-Once you have downloaded and installed anaconda, you can then clone this repository.
-From a command line (if you are on windows, please use the anaconda terminal that came with the installation) run
+Once you have downloaded and installed anaconda, you can then download this repository through: https://github.com/simpeg-research/gwb-dc-inversions/archive/master.zip, and the unzip the directory somewhere convienent, or if you are familiar with `git`, you can clone this repository; from a command line (if you are on windows, please use the anaconda terminal that came with the installation) run

 ```